rsokl/Learning_Python/Python/intro.rst

 ----------------
 This is not even close to being exhaustive treatment of the Python language, and is not sufficient to become a "complete" Python user.
 But it will hopefully provide a solid enough foundation that acquiring those missing pieces will be relatively easy.

 This is also not a deep "Python for Data Science" resource.
 It will not teach you how to use machine learning and data analysis libraries like sci-kit learn and Pandas.
-That being said, NumPy is a critically-important library that it has deeply influenced essentially all other major STEM-related Python libraries (e.g. sci-kit, TensorFlow, PyTorch, Pandas).
+That being said, NumPy is such a critically-important library that it has deeply influenced essentially all of the other major STEM-related Python libraries (e.g. sci-kit, TensorFlow, PyTorch, Pandas).
 The NumPy content presented here will serve as a cornerstone for working with all of these libraries down the road.

 What about Python textbooks?